mohdfuzail886/HowBrowserRenderWorks/README.md

 Author - (MOHD FUZAIL)

-#NOTES
+#NOTES✨✨
 Understanding browser rendering is crucial for front-end developers because it directly impacts the user experience and overall performance of web applications.
 Here are several reasons why browser rendering is important in front-end development:

--> -> User Experience (UX): Browser rendering affects how quickly users perceive and interact with a website.
+-> User Experience (UX): Browser rendering affects how quickly users perceive and interact with a website.
 A well-optimized rendering process ensures that web pages load smoothly and quickly, providing a positive user experience.
 Slow rendering can lead to frustration and a higher likelihood of users abandoning the site.

 -> Page Load Performance: Rendering speed is a significant factor in overall page load performance.
 Front-end developers need to optimize their code and assets to ensure that web pages load efficiently, especially on slower network connections and less powerful devices.